Search

-We often survey members of the Idealist community—your future job applicants, promising candidates, and employees—and something we’ve heard over the years is that older seekers tend to experience ageism in their job searches.
-It’s not a surprise; depictions of older people in our culture insinuate that they are a tech-fearing monolith, disinterested in learning anything new.
-Who’d want to hire that person?
+We often survey members of the Idealist community—your organization's future job applicants, promising candidates, and employees—about their experience looking for roles in our sector, and something we’ve heard over the years is that many job seekers experience ageism during their search.

-Organizations tend to specify how many years of experience they’d like a candidate to have; you may be looking for a new hire who can hit the ground running, who doesn’t need to be trained, for example, on how to ask a major donor to increase their annual gift.
+Organizations tend to specify how many years of experience they’d like a candidate to have; you may be looking for a new hire who can hit the ground running and doesn’t need to be trained on asking a major donor to increase their annual gift.

 I am 60 and out of work long term… [I] cannot find a job at anywhere near a living wage...
 I have thirty years [plus] of work experience.
 I did not become radioactive overnight so I attribute this dilemma largely to ageism no matter all the cute jargon and buzzwords people try to use to justify NOT hiring people in my demographic.

 Similarly, there are times when a younger candidate gets filtered out of consideration for a leadership opportunity.
 Maybe they’ve never managed a large team, but they’ve successfully implemented huge organizing and advocacy campaigns with many stakeholders.
-Looking at graduation year as an indication of qualified or unqualified may mean you’ve removed excellent candidates from your radar.
+Looking at graduation year as an indication of whether someone is qualified may mean you’ve removed excellent candidates from your radar.

 A fail-safe strategy for vetting any candidate, regardless of age, is conducting a skills test; these can even be done as a part of the application process.
 While not every type of role easily lends itself to a skills check, it’s worth considering, and ensures equity in the hiring process.